MEng Mechanical Engineering with International Study

 What you’ll study

-The majority of students studying a Mechanical Engineering degree follow five-year MEng courses.
+The majority of students studying a Mechanical Engineering degree follow five-year MEng programmes.
 All students experience the same learning pace in the first two years and BEng students can, and often do, transfer to the MEng programme.

 Year 1